sonos/torch-to-nnef/examples/mamba/README.md

 ## Notes

-- The pulse path depends on two tract-side bits already merged on `main`: the Gather `axes_mapping` (commit 9ceee1b5c) and the `PushSliceUp` prefix-boundary fix (PR sonos/tract#2247).
-Pin to tract `main` (or the first release that includes both) for the pulse runtime.
-The pulse-pipeline flow has been validated end-to-end on a small Mamba config (1 layer, 32-dim model) with matching argmax to PyTorch; full mamba-130m pulse export goes through the same path and pulse pass but takes minutes plus several GB of RAM in tract.
+- The pulse path depends on two tract-side bits merged on `main`: the Gather `axes_mapping` (commit 9ceee1b5c) and the `PushSliceUp` prefix-boundary fix (commit 803bdad5a, was PR sonos/tract#2247).
+  `pulse/mamba-rs/Cargo.toml` pins to a tract main rev (`f070a6d7f`) that includes both.
+Stock 0.22.1 from crates.io is missing both fixes and will not pulse this graph.
+- End-to-end on mamba-130m: identical decoded text to HF generate, ~54 ms/step median in pulse-mode Rust runtime (vs ~40 ms/step in external_state).
+The pulse runner is slightly slower per step because the pulse pipeline produces a different op shape than the per-token static graph; the per-step matmul packing cost is the same in both.
+Per-token max abs diff vs PyTorch: 1.3e-4, argmax identical.
 - For day-to-day deployment of mamba-130m today, `external_state/`
   is the simpler choice and works on stock tract 0.22 with no patch.
 - The `t2n_extra::ssm_scan_y` op (pulse-friendly variant of